 It is possible for anxiety to go undiagnosed when substance use is involved because the effects of alcohol and drugs may mask the symptoms.
 It is common for an individual to be unaware that they have anxiety if they use drugs or alcohol whenever they feel stressed.
 For example, if someone drinks on a regular basis to relax, they might not recognize their tension as a symptom of a psychiatric condition.
 Once they find out they have a treatable mental health disorder, this could be a tremendous relief for someone who has been living a stressful life.

 Regular use is often an attempt to self-medicate to escape the symptoms of anxiety disorder.
 For a successful recovery, treatment for the addiction and also the co-occurring disorder needs to be a priority during treatment.

 Statistics on Anxiety Disorders and Drug Abuse

 Alcohol is one of the most common drugs consumed in the United States.
-A survey conducted by the Substance Abuse and Mental Health Services Administration (SAMHSA) in 2012 revealed that about 65 percent of people over the age of 12 reported drinking alcohol in the past year.
-The Anxiety and Depression Association of America (ADAA) states that 20 percent of people dealing with anxiety disorders also suffer from some form of alcohol dependence.
+A survey conducted by the Substance Abuse and Mental Health Services Administration (SAMHSA) in 2012 showed that about 65 percent of people over the age of 12 reported drinking alcohol in the past year.
+The Anxiety and Depression Association of America states that 20 percent of people dealing with an anxiety disorder also suffer from some form of alcohol abuse or dependence.